2026-05-28 12:41:22 | EST

-Polymarket insider trading charge - profitability outlook, cost efficiency, and margin trends.
+Polymarket insider trading charge - tracks key financial market trends, investor positioning, and trading activity.
 A Google engineer has been arrested on allegations of using confidential search trend data from the company to execute trades on the prediction market Polymarket, reportedly netting $1.2 million in profits.
 This landmark case tests whether prediction markets fall under the same insider trading regulations that govern traditional financial markets.

 Live News